 Webmaster Sanskrit Heritage site.

 PublicationsMy main publications are listed here.
-The latest ones may be downloaded from there.

 Software projectsMy main software projects are listed here.